Welwyn Hatfield: History

 The new district was named Welwyn Hatfield.
 From 1974 to 2006 the council was called Welwyn Hatfield District Council.
 The council petitioned for borough status in 2005, allowing the chair of the council to take the title of mayor.
 The petition was agreed to by the Privy Council and a charter conferring borough status was issued which took effect on 22 May 2006, when John Hawkins was appointed the first mayor and the council's name changed to Welwyn Hatfield Borough Council.

+Under current local government reorganisation plans, all district councils in Hertfordshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new Central Hertfordshire unitary authority.

 Governance

 Hertfordshire has a two-tier structure of local government, with the ten district councils (including Welwyn Hatfield Borough Council) providing district-level services, and Hertfordshire County Council providing county-level services.

 Political control

 The council has been under no overall control since the 2023 election.
 After that election, the Conservatives were the largest party, but a Liberal Democrat and Labour coalition formed to take control of the council.
 The Liberal Democrats were the larger party in the coalition from 2023 to 2024.
 Following the 2024 election, a Labour and Liberal Democrat coalition continued to run the council, with Labour overtaking their coalition partners and also becoming the largest party on the council.
+In January 2026, following disagreements on whether to postpone local elections to facilitate local government reorganisation, the Liberal Democrats pulled out of the coalition agreement.
+On 29 January, leader of the council Max Holloway announced his resignation with effect from 6 February 2026.
+He was replaced as leader by Labour councillor Rose Grewal.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1974.
 Political control since 1974 has been as follows: